BDC Hamburger Icon

 3. Conduct keyword research.

 Keyword research is a crucial element of any digital marketing strategy.
-You must determine the keywords that best define your business and the keywords your target audience will search for online.
+You must determine the keywords that best define your business and the keywords your target audience searches for online.
 Keywords are essential to your startup’s marketing strategy; you’ll use them on your website, blogs, social media channels and advertisements.

 4. Develop KPIs and metrics.

 Ensure that your metrics and KPIs are specific and measurable.
 For example, instead of saying you want to grow your social media following, aim to gain 1,000 new followers every month.
-Or, instead of promising to build an email marketing list, say you want an average email click-through rate of 4 percent.
+Or, instead of promising to build an email marketing list, say you want an average email click-through rate (CTR) of 4 percent.

 5. Establish a marketing budget.